RIPE Atlas in Latin America and the Caribbean

 - To display the organization's logo in the RIPE Atlas Community page

 In order to manage the measurement devices, see and run measurements, transfer credits and other options, a RIPE NCC Access account is required.
-To create your account you must complete the following form.
+To create your account you must complete this form.

 Below is a list of cases where the use of the RIPE Atlas network made it possible to collect important data.